Environmental, Social and Governance risks

 Strategy execution risk

 The Project & Process Management (PPM) team monitors the project portfolio using several metrics such as external budget utilized, internal budget utilized, realization of deliverables, open risk status.
-Potential identified risks related to projects are amongst others: lack of experience within FMO, unavailability of (internal) resources, interdependencies between projects (mainly resources and systems), complexity of project execution and/or implementation, time sensitivity of deliverables, dependency on and/ or by external parties.
+Potential identified risks related to projects are amongst others: lack of experience within FMO, unavailability of (internal) resources, interdependencies between projects (mainly resources and systems), complexity of project execution and/or implementation, time sensitivity of deliverables, dependency on and/or by external parties.

 FMO’s project performance is measured against the YTD realization of the deliverables of the total project portfolio.
-Currently, the target is set at >85%, which reflect FMO’s risk appetite in strategy execution risk.
+Currently, the target is set at >85%, which reflects FMO’s risk appetite in strategy execution risk.
 In 2019, FMO changed its project (portfolio) governance by increasing the Management Board’s (MB) involvement and Directors’ accountability for project delivery.
 The MB is accountable for managing FMO’s project portfolio in alignment with FMO’s strategic objectives, sector business plans and ICT strategy.
 The MB selects projects (ICT and non-ICT related) and manages the integral project portfolio (start project, postpone, put on hold, budget release, closure).
 The PPM team supports the MB in its role of managing FMO’s project portfolio.
 The PPM team is responsible for the monitoring and reporting on the projects and the project portfolio.
 The PPM team acts as knowledge center for projects, project owners and project managers.
-The project owner is a Director who is the single person overall accountable for the project.
-The Director is primarily concerned with ensuring that the project delivers the agreed business benefits and acts as the representative of the organization.
+The project owner is a director who is the single person overall accountable for the project.
+The Director is primarily concerned with ensuring that the project delivers the agreed business benefits and acts as the organization's representative.
 The project owner maintains oversight of the project and decides - within boundaries set by the MB - on scope, deliverables, planning, budget, resources, and progress of the project.
 The Architecture Board is responsible for ensuring that changes in respect to product, process, data architecture, systems and technology adhere to the guidelines and principles agreed upon.

 Business model risk